MikeCodes2586/fwkdn/README.md

 # Just A Discord Bot

-This is going to be a general purpose discord bot for personal use
+This is going to be a general purpose discord bot for my personal use

-Licensed under MIT
+Use it if you want to but it's bad